-The following tables show the percentage of pupils that made the expected number of steps of progress or accelerated progress (6 steps or more on the Target Tracker) throughout 2015-16.
-There is strong evidence to show that any significant differences in specific areas of learning compared to national average are reducing over time.
-Any differences in the attainment/progress of SEND versus Non-SEND from their starting points are reducing or diminishing.
+The following tables show the percentage of pupils that made the expected number of steps of progress or accelerated progress (An average of 6 steps or more on the Target Tracker) throughout 2016-17.
+Please note that all cohorts (All pupils and SEND) in EYFS, End of KS1 and End of KS2 have achieved an average progress point score at the expected level with most SEND pupils progressing at an accelerated rate.
+Provisional results and variances against national averages suggest above average progress for SEND pupils in all EYFS areas of learning and in the majority of areas for KS1 and KS2.
+There is strong evidence to show that any differences in the attainment of SEND versus Non-SEND are diminishing.